> Skip repeated content

 Our goal is to understand the altered signaling pathways that prompt joint tissue disruption in osteoarthritis (OA).

-We are using comprehensive state-of-the-art approaches to define knee OA patient subtypes, assess how different joint tissues contribute to OA disease, and test non-surgical therapies.
-Our models span cell-based approaches, in vivo systems, and analyses of clinical information and retrieved tissues from patients.
-We believe that the combined information obtained from these models will improve our understanding of the underlying mechanisms that lead to disease onset and progression, and will allow us to test targeted approaches with potential therapeutic application.
+We are using state-of-the-art approaches to define knee OA patient subtypes, assess how different joint tissues contribute to OA disease, and test non-surgical therapies.
+Our models span cell-based approaches, in vivo systems, and studies that integrate clinical information with multimodal analyses of clinical samples.

 We use this information to:

-• Study OA as a whole joint disorder, with emphasis in understanding the contribution of the infrapatellar fat pad to disease onset and progression
+• Study OA as a whole joint disorder, with emphasis in understanding pain mechanisms, and the contribution of the infrapatellar fat pad to disease onset and progression.